-Work-Up: The crystals are collected by vacuum filtration using a Büchner funnel, washed with cold water ($ImL \times 3$), and partially dried by drawing air through the crystals.
+Work-Up: The crystals are collected by vacuum filtration using a Büchner funnel, washed with cold water ($1 \text{ mL} \times 3$), and partially dried by drawing air through the crystals.
+Blotting with paper towels accelerates the drying process.
 The filtrates are flushed down the drain after dilution with water.

-Purification: The crude 4-bromoacetanilide is recrystallized from 95% EtOH.
+Purification: The crude 4-bromoacetanilide is re-crystallized from 95% EtOH.